saastechacademy/foundation/udm/beginner/product-category-type.md

 ```

 #### 3. View Allow
 - **Purpose**: View Allow is optional and special purpose category for a catalog.
-If View Allow Category exists for a catalog, then all the products are required to be associated with this category to be visible on front store.
+If `VIEW_ALLOW` Category exists for a catalog, then all the products are required to be associated with this category to be visible on front store.
-- **Category Type**: CATALOG_CATEGORY
+- **Category Type**: `CATALOG_CATEGORY`
-- **Example**: Lets create the View Allow category and place relevant products in it.
+- **Example**: Lets create the `VIEW_ALLOW` category and place relevant products in it.
 Their phones were released few months after the laptop.
 ```
 {
   "ProductCategory":{
-    "productCategoryId": "PCCT_SEARCH",
+    "productCategoryId": "VIEW_ALLOW",
     "productCategoryTypeId": "CATALOG_CATEGORY",
     "categoryName": "Browse Root"
   }